lesurJ/ADB-Mock-GPS/README.md

 - **USB Debugging**: Enable USB debugging in Developer Options

+## Installation

 - 📲 **Install and Run the App**

-  1. Build and install the app on your device
-  2. Grant location permissions when prompted
-  3. The app should initially display "Waiting for location..."
+  This app is not available in the PlayStore.
+You can find a prebuilt APK in the `Releases` section of this repo.

+  1. From your device, download the `.apk` file.
+  2. Install it.

 - 🛰️ **Enable Mock Locations**

-  1. Go to Settings → Developer Options
-  2. Find "Select mock location app" or "Allow mock locations"
-  3. Select "ADB Mock GPS" app from the list
+  1. Open the `ADB Mock GPS` app.
+  2. If the location permissions are not granted, grant them using the appropriate `Grant` buttton.
+  3. Make sure to select this app as the mock location provider in the developer menu.
+Click `Select in Developer Options`, open the "Select mock location app" menu and select `ADB Mock GPS` app from the list

 ## Usage